Cultural psychology: Empathy across cultures

 These differences in values across cultures suggests that understanding and expressing empathy may be manifested differently throughout varying cultures.
 Duan and Hill first discussed empathy in subcategories of intellectual empathy: taking on someone's thoughts/perspective, also known as cognitive empathy and emotional empathy: taking on someone's feeling/experience.
 Duan, Wei, and Wang furthered this idea to include empathy in terms of being either dispositional (capacity for noticing/understanding empathy) or experiential (specific to a certain context or situation, observing the person and empathizing).
 This created four types of empathy to further examine: 1) dispositional intellectual empathy; 2) dispositional empathic emotion; 3) experienced intellectual empathy; and 4) experienced empathic emotion.
 These four branches allowed researchers to examine empathic proclivities among individuals of different cultures.
 While individualism was not shown to correlate with either types of dispositional empathy, collectivism was shown to have a direct correlation with both types of dispositional empathy, possibly suggesting that by having less focus on the self, there is more capacity towards noticing the needs of others.
 More so, individualism predicted experienced intellectual empathy, and collectivism predicted experienced empathic emotion.
 These results are congruent with the values of collectivistic and individualistic societies.
-The self-centered identity and egoistic motives prevalent in individualistic cultures, perhaps acts as a hindrance in being open to (fully) experiencing empathy.
+The self-centered identity and egoistic motives prevalent in individualistic cultures perhaps acts as a hindrance in being open to (fully) experiencing empathy.
+Many individuals tend to harbor dislike towards those from different cultural backgrounds, often fixating on these differences.
+Failing to comprehend the diversity of others significantly impedes our understanding of their lives.
+This may happen as a result of unawareness when an individual is behaving in such way.